 Autopsy reveals no injury, trauma in Petaluma woman's Tahoe death

-Loved ones of a Petaluma teen who died in South Lake Tahoe last week will likely wait several more weeks before her remains yield additional clues about what led to her death, a law enforcement official said Wednesday.
+An autopsy conducted on a Petaluma teen who died in South Lake Tahoe last week turned up no sign of injury or trauma, a law enforcement official said Wednesday.

 "They did extensive examinations, you know, for everything that could be a possibility, and they haven't found anything suspicious at this point," he said.

-Temperatures in the area dropped to minus 8 degrees Farenheit overnight New Year's Eve and early New Year's Day, which is when Byrne disappeared while attending an outdoor music festival with friends.
+Temperatures in the area dropped to minus 8 degrees Fahrenheit overnight New Year's Eve and early New Year's Day, when Byrne disappeared while attending an outdoor music festival with friends.

 But where most would have taken a left turn onto Pioneer Trail from the college, Byrne's location suggested she turned right, away from town, Van Arnum said.